 Another thing to consider when dealing with the SEO optimization of your X-Cart store is the

-robots.txt file that should be good for any store installed in the root (top-level directory) of your domain.
-If, however, your X-Cart store is installed in a subdirectory off the domain root, you will need to take a few additional steps to ensure that the robots.txt file for your store actually works (see further below for instructions).
+robots.txt file that should be good for any store installed in the domain's root (top-level directory).
+However, if your X-Cart store is installed in a subdirectory off the domain root, you will need to take a few additional steps to ensure that the robots.txt file for your store works indeed (see further below for instructions).

 Disallow: /Includes/ should be replaced by

 Disallow: /shop/Includes/.
 Do the same for any of the paths mentioned in robots.txt.